 Starting out quite literally on the same page will facilitate communication and greatly reduce future misunderstanding and conflicts.
-Please take the time to read this Handbook and to consider how it applies to your child.
-We developed this Handbook in compliance with the Massachusetts Department of Elementary and Secondary Education and because we place a high value on good communication.
-By receiving this Handbook you have read, reviewed, and understood what we have included.
-Finally, thank you again for entrusting your children to the care of all of the staff at Lighthouse School.
+Please take the time to read this handbook and to consider how it applies to your child.
+We developed this handbook in compliance with the Massachusetts Department of Elementary and Secondary Education and because we place a high value on good communication.
+Thank you again for entrusting your children to the care of all of the staff at Lighthouse School.